WADAlliance/event-docs/content/enrolment/calls/enrolment-3.md

 **From Ideas to Action**

 The third enrollment call was all about moving from thinking to doing.
-With the hackathon running from November 1 to December 15, the focus turned to how hubs and teams can show their work as it happens — not just at the end.
+As the hackathon runs from November 1 to December 15, the focus turned to how hubs and teams can show their work as it happens and not just at the end.

-The main idea introduced was timelining — a simple way to capture learning in real time.
-Hubs were asked to create four Telegram channels named Ground Truths, Insights, Hypotheses, and Opportunities.
+The main idea introduced was **timelining** — a simple way to capture learning in real time.
+Hubs were asked to create four Telegram channels named **Ground Truths, Insights, Hypotheses and Opportunities**.
 Participants can drop short voice notes or messages as they explore their communities.
-These small entries become a living timeline that shows what people notice, how they make sense of it, and what they plan to try next.
-In earlier pilots, like Accra, hundreds of notes were collected and mapped to reveal shared patterns across teams.
+These small entries become a living timeline that shows what people notice, how they make sense of it and what they plan to try next.
+In earlier pilots like Accra, hundreds of notes were collected and mapped to reveal shared patterns across teams.

-All this content connects into the **Publishing Stack**, starting with **Docs** — a self-hosted “digital commons” for each hub.
-Here, teams post research, field notes, photos, and demos.
-Docs supports MDX, so they can mix stories with live data and visuals.
+All this content connects into the Publishing Stack, that is, starting with **Docs** — a self-hosted “digital commons” for each hub.
+Here, teams post research, field notes, photos and demos.
+Docs supports MDX so they can mix stories with live data and visuals.
 Each hub owns its space and builds a case study that can later be showcased to funders and Summit audiences.

-The call also introduced **Cardano integration through Andamio (by Gimbal Labs)**.
-It offers self-paced learning modules that reward learners with **on-chain credentials** for completed tasks.
-Tracks include off-chain development, Aiken smart contracts, NFT creation, and community management.
-Courses are in English and require a Cardano wallet, with hubs helping participants get started.
+The call also introduced Cardano integration through Andamio (by Gimbal Labs).
+It offers self-paced learning modules that reward learners with on-chain credentials for completed tasks.
+Tracks include off-chain development, Aiken smart contracts, NFT creation and community management.
+Courses are in English and require a Cardano wallet with hubs helping participants get started.

 Facilitators walked through the six-week structure again — three clear stages:

-1. **Regenerative Exploration** – walking, mapping, and capturing ground truths.
+1. **Regenerative Exploration** – walking, mapping and capturing ground truths.

-2. **Emergent Learning** – sharing data, forming insights, and choosing focus areas.
+2. **Emergent Learning** – sharing data, forming insights and choosing focus areas.

 3. **Action & Iteration** – prototyping solutions using Cardano tools.

 Participants can form teams by location or by shared purpose.
-While only a few hubs will receive stipends, any hub can still join the training and tools.
-Independent participants are also welcome to form teams, though hubs remain the best base for coordination and storytelling.
+Even though only a few hubs will receive stipends, any hub can still join the training and tools.
+Independent participants are also welcome to form teams though hubs remain the best base for coordination and storytelling.

-The session ended with next steps: hubs should set up the four Telegram channels, deploy their Docs sites, and start recording one note in each category.
+The session ended with next steps: hubs should set up the four Telegram channels, deploy their Docs sites and start recording one note in each category.
 Each team should also create a starter page in Docs and choose an Andamio learning track to earn their first credential.

-The message was simple — **start now, share often, and build together.** By mid-December, every hub and team will have a real, visible story to show — proof of how Cardano-driven collaboration takes root across Africa.
+The message was simple — start now, share often and build together.
+By mid-December, every hub and team will have a real  and a visible story to show.
+This is proof of how Cardano-driven collaboration takes root across Africa.